Shulamith/SoleSeller/README.md

 when react is set up for frontend it uses 3000 port, for backend it needs to be routed differently so we use 4000.
 Ports can use any number.

-**npm run server** will run nodemon index.js using script found in package.json **npm run client** will run front end using script found in package.json **npm run build** will kill all other process and run server and client concurrently
+- **npm run server** will run nodemon index.js using script found in package.json.
+- **npm run client** will run front end using script found in package.json.
+- **npm run build** will kill all other process and run server and client concurrently.

 "scripts": {
     "server": "nodemon index.js",